 Additionally, the Saudi Basic Industries Corporation (SABIC) agreed to fund the design and testing of a new type of reactor for combustion pyrolysis of methane.

 Other MIT-Saudi agreements signed on Saturday strengthen already-existing programs and include educational components.
 One agreement extends the scope of the Ibn Khaldun Fellowship, a program established in 2009 that helps the development of Saudi Arabian women scientists and engineers by facilitating year-long research projects at MIT.

 Another agreement further develops the Center for Complex Engineering Systems, a collaboration between MIT and the King Abdulaziz City for Science and Technology (KACST).
 The strengthened program involves research collaboration, professional training, and a scholarship program for graduate students.

-A collaborative agreement between KACST and Brigham and Women’s Hospital for the Center of Excellence for Biomedicine will focus on three key medical research projects.
+Other agreements unrelated to MIT that were also signed at the forum included one between KAUST, Research Products Development Company RPDC, and Saudi VAX.
+This agreement will establish the Saudi Vaccine and Bio-manufacturing Center at KAUST.
+Also, a collaborative agreement between KACST and Brigham and Women’s Hospital for the Center of Excellence for Biomedicine will focus on three key medical research projects.

 This article has been updated to clarify the nature of some of the agreements discussed at the forum.